-Data Sharing The data analyzed in this study are available from the Guangdong CDC, China, but restrictions apply.
+Availability of data and materials The data analyzed in this study are available from the Guangdong CDC, China, but restrictions apply.
 The data were used under license for the current study; therefore, they are not publicly available.
 Data are available from the authors upon reasonable request and with permission from the Guangdong CDC, China.
-The supplementary materials will be available in www.besjournal.com.